jaheikki/cucumber-selenide-allure/README.md

 ## Latest news:

+13.1.2019: Taking REST-assured in use and thus replacing Jersey&Jackson use in Rest methods (Jersey&Jackson examples still exist in code)

 21.8.2018: Upgraded to Cucumber Java release 2 and TestNG (previously jUnit)!
 Note: Could not upgrade yet to Cucumber Java release 3 since it has changes that are not backward compatible.